adykaa69/cs_notes/REST.md

 - The HTTP POST method is commonly used to create new resources.
 - It is often used to create subordinate resources related to a parent resource.
 	- Success: returns Location header and **201** (Created)
+		- Location Header: URL of the recently created resource

 > [!example]
 > Request: